Michelle DaSilva

 A Five-Phase Journey from Alignment to Delivery

-This engagement spanned two years — each phase building on the last, moving from a shared understanding of the problem through validated design concepts to MVP execution currently in delivery.
+This product design engagement spanned two years — each phase building on the last, moving from a shared understanding of the problem through validated design concepts to MVP execution currently in delivery.

-Designed and ran a multi-method research program — quant & qual studies, heuristic evaluation, service blueprinting, usability benchmarking, and co-creation.
+Quant & qual studies, heuristic evaluation, service blueprinting, usability benchmarking, co-creation

 What is Access & Security Manager?